 You may need some aquatic soil for the plants (available from garden centres).
 You can use planters to provide more stability or make your own out of hessian sacks for a more environmentally friendly option.
 Cut the sacks into squares and place some aquatic soil and stones (for weight) in the centre; this can then be tied around the plant roots with hessian string.
 The sack and string will naturally degrade in the water over time.

-DO NOT introduce non-native species as these can be extremely invasive and harmful to the pond, and to other habitats nearby.
-Plants to avoid include New Zealand pygmyweed Crassula helmsii, parrot’s-feather Myriophyllum aquaticum, water fern Azolla filiculoides, water hyacinth Eichhornia crassipes and water primrose Ludwigia peploides or L.
+DO NOT introduce non-native species as these can be extremely invasive and harmful to the pond and other habitats nearby.
+Plants to avoid include New Zealand pygmyweed Crassula helmsii, parrot’s-feather Myriophyllum aquaticum, water fern Azolla filiculoides, water hyacinth Eichhornia crassipes and water primrose Ludwigia peploides or L.peploides

 I don’t have much space or am concerned about safety – what are the alternatives to a traditional pond?